 The workshop scientific organizing committee, consisting of an international group of space weather scientists, will select participants on a competitive basis.
 Successful applicants will be notified of the outcome within three weeks after the deadline.
-Successful applicants are required to prepare their manuscripts before the start of the workshop.

 6. Language of the Workshop